Privacy Policy

 We use your personal data to:

-Provide and personalize the service, including music recommendations
+Provide and personalize the service, including activity recommendations

 Improve services, fix bugs, and develop new features